Demolishing, removal and relocating

-- demolition of a post-1946 addition, extension, free-standing outbuilding
+- demolition of a post-1946 addition, extension, or free-standing outbuilding

 - demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials.
-Includes roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures
+This includes roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures

-In some cases, Council may consider work to occur on a heritage place to be minor in nature.
-Council may allow under a heritage exemption certificate.
-Find out more about heritage exemption certificates and how to apply for a heritage exemption certificate for work on a local heritage place.
+In some cases, Council may consider work on a local heritage place to be minor in nature and allow the work to be undertaken under a heritage exemption certificate.
+Find out more about heritage exemption certificates including how to apply.

-Demolition of any building or structure in a principal or major centre zone requires planning approval and is code assessable.
-This applies where the demolition is part of a committed program to exercise an existing development permit and the creation of a temporary park.
-A statutory declaration from the landowner demonstrates a committed program.
-The declaration must state, within three months of demolition, building work will commence on the site.
-This requirement affects an existing development permit.
+Demolition of any building or structure in a Principal or Major centre zone requires planning approval and is code assessable, where the demolition is part of a committed program to exercise an existing development permit and a temporary park is created.
+A committed program can be demonstrated through a statutory declaration from the landowner that within three months of demolition, building work will commence on the site to affect an existing development approval.

 When an application is required for demolition or removal

 If your project requires a planning application, Council recommends you seek specialist consultant advice.
-Specialist reports can support your case to justify demolition.
+Specialist reports are required to support your case to justify demolition.
 This may include a report from a structural engineer if you are suggesting the building is structurally unsound.

 Building approval is separate from planning approval.
-You will need a building approval before doing demolition work.
-A licensed private building certifier can arrange building approval.
+You will need building approval before doing demolition work.
+You can arrange building approval through a licensed private building certifier.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.

-Private building certifiers are available on the Queensland Building and Construction Commission's find a local contractor search.
+You can find private building certifiers on the Queensland Building and Construction Commission's find a local contractor search.

 You will need other permits in addition to planning and building approval, such as: